Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Program Overview

-Take a closer look at M.S. in Adolescent Education and Special Education (Dual Certificate 7-12)
+Take a closer look at M.S. in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification

-Teach in classrooms for 7-12 grade levels by earning your Master in Adolescent Education & SPED online from the University of Mount Saint Vincent.
+Teach in classrooms for 7-12 grade levels by earning your Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification online from the University of Mount Saint Vincent.
 Build a deep understanding of the urban and multicultural education that will prepare you to address the needs of students from diverse backgrounds.

 Through academic coursework and student teaching, you will learn strategies for teaching your subject area, behavior intervention, and instruction for special learners.
 Student teaching will be completed in general and special education settings.